Lord Provost of Dundee content

-The Lord Provost is the non-political civic figurehead of the city, this position dates back to the 14th Century.
+The Lord Provost is the non-political civic figurehead of the city, a position which dates back to the 14th Century.
 The Lord Provost is usually elected every four years from the 29 members of Dundee City Council.

-They will carry out a wide range of duties which include civic receptions, promoting Dundee’s reputation home and abroad and will maintain links with our twin cities.
+They will carry out a wide range of duties which include civic receptions, promoting Dundee’s reputation home and abroad and including with our twinned cities.

-The Lord Provost is supported by the Depute Lord Provost and a team of Bailies.
+The Lord Provost is supported by the Depute Lord Provost, Deputy Lieutenants and Bailies.

 A message from the Lord Provost